Valuing a business for sale in New Zealand

 - Your business broker can share his/her experience.

 - Use a commercial data base which lists sales by business brokers throughout NZ "BizStats".
 This will tell you what earnings multiples have been used in recent sales and help you value a business.
 It will cost you $150 + GST and may provide a useful guidelines in doing business valuations.

 Buying or selling a business is a major investment decision.
-Careful research and professional advice can help you to get the right value.
+Careful research and professional advice can help you to get the right value when valuing a business.

 This article has been provided by Guy Crozier (BizStats Limited) bizstats.co.nz